 It’s kind of like playing tennis or a video game with the same people and winning every match with no effort.
 To get better, and to progress, you need to challenge yourself.

-Apart form muscle changes, when you add progressive overload during your calorie deficit, it will help you burn more calories, and maintain your metabolic rate.
+Apart from muscle changes, when you add progressive overload during your calorie deficit, it will help you burn more calories, and maintain your metabolic rate.

 Cardio is been the most popular training choice for decades.
 However, if you’re in a deficit, and your goal is to prevent muscle loss, you should reconsider reducing the volume of aerobic training.